Warning: Attempt to read property "ID" on null in /var/www/wp-includes/link-template.php on line 394

 – The Sober Chicks, Liz & Sarah

 If you, or someone you know, is struggling with addiction or any other mental health issue please feel free to contact us.
 Insight Counseling is located in Ridgefield, CT, we have a great team of mental health professionals that can help.
-Contact us through the form below, or call: 203-431-9726.
+Contact us through email at [email protected], or call: 203-431-9726.